yws-coder123/trae-memory-bank/README.md

 ├── systemPatterns.md    # How we've designed it
 ├── techContext.md       # What technologies we're using
 ├── progress.md          # What we've completed
-└── tasks.md             # What we're tracking
+└── tasks.md             # What we're tracking (single source of truth)
 ```

 ### 2. Rule-Based Context Loading